lorenzsp/Project4/README.md

 # Project4 Computational Physics
-The program used for the project is main.cpp, while data_analysis.cpp is a class used to generate data file.
+The program used for the project is main.cpp while data_analysis.cpp is a class used to generate data file.
+All these codes are in the folder program.

 main.cpp is a parallelized code used to analyze a phase transition in a two dimensional lattice in a range of temperature